seewoo5/awesome-number-theory/README.md

 <details>
 <summary>David Cox - Primes of the form $x^2 + ny^2$ (Fermat, Class Field Theory, and Complex Multiplication) </summary>
 Classicial approach rather than modern adelic approach.
-Goal is to understand
+It is less formal, but provides motivation.
 </details>